 “I’d never thought of engaging in agriculture seriously until last year.
 From the panchayat members to friends and staff from college, everyone in the town has been extremely supportive, right from the start.
 In fact, the farming activity in the land was inaugurated by the panchayat president NR Renjith.
 Instead of the commonly used Ponmani variety, I’ve started out by sowing the seeds of ‘Shreyas,’ a new paddy variety,” says Shahinsha.

 How does the young man manage to find time for his agrarian pursuits, and attend college as well?

 “I spend a few hours every morning in the field before it is time to head for college.
 After college hours, I head back and work for some time in the evening.
 It has been an enriching experience so far, where I believe that I’m still learning things as they come along,” he adds.

 Following local media coverage, Shahinsha has become quite a local celebrity in his town.
 But all this attention has only humbled the young farmer who hopes to pursue his masters after completing his degree.
-His mother, Ayshabi and younger siblings, Shahaba and Shahanas, are quite proud of Shahinsha, who support him in every possible manner.
+His parents, Hussain and Ayshabi, and younger siblings, Shahaba and Shahanas, are quite proud of his achievements, and support him in every possible manner.